What Does EPS Stand For in the Stock Market?

 Understanding Basic EPS and Diluted EPS

-If you hop onto a financial news website, read a financial magazine, or watch the financial news, you are likely to hear the phrase EPS when discussing the profitability of a given company.
+While perusing a financial news website, reading a financial magazine, or watching the financial news, you are likely to hear the phrase EPS when discussing the profitability of a given company.
 This may trigger your curiosity and make you wonder what EPS stands for, and whether you should care.

 The Definition of EPS

 Simply put, EPS is an acronym that stands for Earnings Per Share.
-In effect, there are two types of EPS figures that investors are likely to encounter when studying a company's income statement in the annual report or Form 10-K: Basic EPS and Diluted EPS.
-They each tell the investor different things.
+In the financial world, there are two types of EPS figures that investors are likely to encounter, especially when studying a company's income statement in an annual report or Form 10-K: basic EPS and diluted EPS.
+Each of these metrics tells an investor different things.

-- Basic EPS - A company's Basic EPS, or Basic Earnings Per Share, is the company's profits divided by the number of shares outstanding.
+- Basic EPS: A company's basic EPS, or basic Earnings Per Share, is the company's profits divided by the number of shares outstanding.
 This is usually calculated on both an annual and quarterly basis.
-If the company earned $500 million and had 250 million shares of stock issued and outstanding, Basic EPS would be $2.00, because $500 million profit divided by 250 million shares = $2.00.
+For example, if the company had earnings of $500 million and had 250 million shares of stock issued and outstanding, its basic EPS would be $2.00, because $500 million profit divided by 250 million shares = $2.00.